Obiorachibuike/React_native_expo_profile_app/README.md

 ![React Native](https://img.shields.io/badge/React%20Native-0.73.0-61DAFB?logo=react)
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

+Welcome to the **React Native Profile Screen** project!
+This is a simple and elegant UI screen you can plug into any mobile app requiring user profile functionality.

 ---

 ## 🧭 Project Overview

-This project is a simple **Profile UI Screen** built using **React Native** with **Expo**.
+This project is a **Profile UI Screen** built using **React Native** with **Expo**.
-It is inspired by popular wallet and profile management apps like **CRED**, showcasing a clean and modern interface.
+It’s inspired by modern wallet/profile apps like **CRED**, featuring a sleek design and structured layout.

-The screen displays:
+### Features

-- User profile information (name, avatar, contact details)
+- 🧑 Profile information (name, avatar, email, etc.)
-- Rewards and credits summary
+- 🎁 Rewards and credits summary
-- Transaction history list
+- 📃 Transaction history

-This can be used as a starting point or template for any React Native app that requires user profile functionality.
+Use this as a starter template or reference when building similar UIs.

 ---

-## 🖥️ Demo Screenshot
+## 🖼️ Demo Screenshot

 | Profile Screen |
 |---------------|
 | ![Profile Screen](assets/screenshots/profile-screen.png) |

-*Screenshot captured from Expo running on an Android emulator.*
+> 📸 *Screenshot from Expo running on an Android emulator*

 ---